Stop Guessing.

 When vendor remarks justify it, round up flagged criteria to Supports individually or all at once.
 Clone a review and round up every flagged item simultaneously to model a best-case scenario without altering the original.

-Export the full styled VPAT analysis report to PDF for procurement records.
-Generate a concise plain-text email summary (with an approval recommendation) that colleagues can read and act on without opening the full report.
+Export the full styled VPAT analysis report to PDF for procurement records, and download your analytics as Excel or CSV for board reports and audits.
+Generate a concise plain-text email summary, with an approval recommendation, that colleagues can act on without opening the full report.

 Team Collaboration